-Flow meter electronics are available mounted directly to the flow body, or remotely mounted up to 200 feet away.
-The electronics housing may be used indoors or out, including wet environments.
+Flow meter electronics are available mounted directly to the flow body, or remotely mounted up to 100 feet (60 meters) away.
+The electronics housing may be used indoors or outdoors.

 Display options include a 2 x 12 character LCD display of mass flow rate including totalized mass, or a single-digit LED located on the device printed circuit board.
 Local operation and reconfiguration is accomplished using the three push buttons operated via finger touch.
-Smart electronics include nonvolatile memory that stores all configuration information.
+Boiler-Trak[TM] electronics include nonvolatile memory that stores all configuration information.
 The memory allows the flow meter to function immediately upon power up, or after an interruption in power.